The Standard (London newspaper): Editorial style

+Political stance

-During the 2008 London mayoral election the newspaper – and particularly the correspondent Andrew Gilligan – published articles in support of the Conservative candidate, Boris Johnson, including frequent front-page headlines condemning Ken Livingstone.
+During the 2008 London mayoral election, the newspaper and particularly the correspondent Andrew Gilligan published articles in support of the Conservative candidate Boris Johnson, including frequent front-page headlines condemning Labour opponent Ken Livingstone.
 This included the headline "Suicide bomb backer runs Ken's campaign".

-On 5 May 2010, the newspaper stated in an editorial that, having supported Labour under Tony Blair, the newspaper would be supporting David Cameron and the Conservatives in the General Election, saying that "the Conservatives are ready for power: they look like a government in waiting."
-On 5 May 2015, an editorial stated that the newspaper would again be supporting David Cameron and the Conservatives in the 2015 General Election, saying that the Conservatives have "shown themselves to be good for London."
-The newspaper did however also claim "there may be good tactical reasons to vote Liberal Democrat."
+On 5 May 2010, the newspaper stated in an editorial that, having supported Labour under Tony Blair, the newspaper would be supporting David Cameron and the Conservatives in the 2010 general election, saying that "the Conservatives are ready for power: they look like a government in waiting".
+On 5 May 2015, an editorial stated that the newspaper would again be supporting Cameron and the Conservatives in the 2015 general election, saying that the Conservatives have "shown themselves to be good for London".
+The newspaper also said "there may be good tactical reasons to vote Liberal Democrat".

-The Media Reform Coalition (MRC) and Goldsmiths University of London argued that in the 2016 elections, the Evening Standard favoured the Conservative Party, according to MRC chair Justin Schlosberg.
+The Media Reform Coalition (MRC) through its chair Justin Schlosberg and Goldsmiths, University of London considered that in the 2016 London mayoral election, the Evening Standard favoured the Conservative Party.
 There were almost twice as many positive headlines about the Conservative candidate, Zac Goldsmith, as for his Labour rival, Sadiq Khan, with stories exhibiting the strongest bias against Khan also being the most prominent.

-During the 2019 Conservative leadership election, the Evening Standard endorsed Boris Johnson.
+In the 2017 and 2019 United Kingdom general elections, the Evening Standard endorsed the Conservative Party.
+During the 2019 Conservative leadership election, the Evening Standard endorsed Johnson.
 During the 2020 Labour leadership election, the Evening Standard endorsed Keir Starmer to become Labour leader and consequently Leader of the Opposition.
+The Evening Standard endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.
+For the 2024 London mayoral election, the Evening Standard endorsed Khan for Mayor of London.
+The Evening Standard later endorsed the Labour Party in the 2024 general election.

 Freesheet and supplements

 On 14 December 2004, Associated Newspapers launched a Monday–Friday freesheet edition of the Evening Standard called Standard Lite to help boost circulation.
-This had 48 pages, compared with about 80 in the main paper, which also had a supplement on most days.
+This edition had 48 pages, compared with about 80 in the main paper, which also had a supplement on most days.

 In August 2006, the freesheet was relaunched as London Lite.
 It was designed to be especially attractive to younger female readers and featured a wide range of lifestyle articles, but less news and business news than the main paper.
-It was initially available only between 11.30 a.m. and 2.30 p.m. at Evening Standard vendors and in the central area, but later became available in the evening from its street distributors.
+It was initially available only between 11:30 a.m. and 2:30 p.m. at Evening Standard vendors and in the central area, but later became available in the evening from its street distributors.
 With the sale of the Evening Standard, but not the London Lite, to Alexander Lebedev on 21 January 2009, the ownership links between the Standard and the Lite were broken.